-Per ER 1105-2-103,2-4(f)(5)(d), which states "For projects requiring Congressional authorization or that are authorized subject to a determination by the Secretary, the process continues at the division and headquarters levels through subsequent reviews and approval.
+According to USACE policy, the NED plan is selected for recommendation unless an exception is obtained from the ASA(CW).
+Per ER 1105-2-103, paragraph 2-4(f)(5)(d), "For projects requiring Congressional authorization or that are authorized subject to a determination by the Secretary, the process continues at the division and headquarters levels through subsequent reviews and approval.
 The final agency decision maker for these projects is the Secretary through the ASA(CW).
 If the district recommends a plan other than the NED plan, or NER for aquatic ecosystem restoration, an exception request must be prepared and submitted to the ASA(CW) for approval.
-The request must explain the overriding reasons for the exception, and the tradeoffs among costs, and the economic, social, and environmental benefits that the plan would provide.
+The request must explain the overriding reasons for the exception, and the trade-offs among costs, and the economic, social, and environmental benefits that the plan would provide.
 If the recommendation is the plan that reasonably maximizes total net benefits across the four P&G accounts, it will be designated as the Total Net Benefits plan."

-CEMVS is currently requesting a policy exception from the requirement to recommend the NED plan.
+Therefore, CEMVS is currently requesting a policy exception from the requirement to recommend the NED plan and is currently identifying Plan 3b as the TSP.
+If the policy exception is not granted, the TSP will default to Plan 1: Nonstructural NED Plan.